ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/API.md

 * `question` - the question to be analyzed (string)

 The request returns a non-empty JSON list of POS-trees.
+Note that multiple trees can be produced and annotated from a single user question.
+This is because services such as spell-checker and language translation may detect another variant of interpretation.
 Each tree is represented in the same format as input tokens in the [annotate endpoint](../lab/endpoints/Annotate.md).
+The tree itself is represented as a tuple or, in JSON, an array of two elements, where the first element is the current root of the tree and the second element is the remaining sub-tree (applied recursively).
+Each node in the tree encodes two properties, viz. `annotations` and `token`.

+* anntoations -- concept annotations applied to a given token, including the name of the concept and the score assigned to it, e.g. `:Joke` annotates 'joke' with a score of 1.0.
+* token -- the syntatic features of a given token, e.g. part of speech tag, lemma, synonyms, and text position.

 ### Get all the possible interpreatations